suparious/cosmic-explorer/README.md

 # Cosmic Explorer

-A text-based adventure game set in the vastness of space, where you explore the cosmos, manage resources, and make critical decisions to survive and thrive as a legendary explorer.
+A sci-fi adventure game set in the vastness of space, where you explore the cosmos, manage resources, and make critical decisions to survive and thrive as a legendary explorer.

 ## How to Play